FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### DRAFT

+- I cannot delete user data in cards
 - Messaging funcitonalities will be set in the individual admin pages for the functionalites as a CTA
 - I have to resolve the back button dilemma for the sake of browser navigation.
 Covering it up with the home btn will not cut it.
 - We have reaffirmed the need for the users card.
-- The home buttton should be in the menu together with the logout side by side

 ### DESIGN REVIEW

 Menu and logout button have to go in small screens greetings section..
 Group them just like the navbar.

 - the menu now looks fantastic with autoclose on click
-- Make add course or user a round cta button pale chini
 - Make sidebar scrollable small screens...
 Looking good
+- Group page actions just as we have grouped menu items
-- Find a way to group the buttons with a suitable icon on small screens
+- Test CRUD functionalities on small screens
-- Having the users profile on the phones sidebar is a bit redudant.
-- CTA Buttons spilling on phone

 ### HIGH PRIORITY TASKS

-- Improve user hunt logic(Find all users save them in an array , use password to narrow down user and confirm details accordingly.)
-The should be flexibility to add roles to a user.
-Ensure email and sms token update.
+-

-- With the software goals well defined , I need to finalize this product.
+* With the software goals well defined , I need to finalize this product.
 I have built enough functionality.
-The work remaining is making it work well.
+The work remaining is making it beautiful and functional.
-- The best way to rectify the back btn dilemma for my forms can be to get rid of the routes i will utilize context instead to pass data to the respective forms.
+* The best way to rectify the back btn dilemma for my forms can be to get rid of the routes i will utilize context instead to pass data to the respective forms.
-- Find a way of eliminating some columns for the user data instead of using a card.
-In this case where the users are many , a striped table is convenient to both small and large screens.
-- Deepen delete functionality to delete fully even the children.
+* Deepen delete functionality to delete fully even the children.
-- Page not found is quite strong when a person navigates to a form directly with a background....Look for better words...
+* Page not found is quite strong when a person navigates to a form directly with a background....Look for better words...
 But it works well!
-- Unify color scheme to primary secondary and tertiary colors expecially on the buttons & Route recocilliation solving back btn dilemma.
+* Unify color scheme to primary secondary and tertiary colors expecially on the buttons & Route recocilliation solving back btn dilemma.

 ### TECHNICAL BITS REMAINING.